alexa-samples/skill-sample-python-helloworld-classes/instructions/2-lambda-function.md

     ![Create lambda function](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/2-4-create-a-lambda-function._TTH_.png)

 5.  **Click on "Author from scratch".**  We will configure our Lambda function next.
-    1. These values will only ever be visible to you, but make sure that you name your function something meaningful. "samplePythonQuiz" is sufficient if you don't have another idea for a name.
+    1. These values will only ever be visible to you, but make sure that you name your function something meaningful. "sampleHelloWorld" is sufficient if you don't have another idea for a name.

-    2. From the "Runtime" dropdown select *Python 3.6*
+    2. From the "Runtime" dropdown select the python version your system supports.
+To check the python version, try the following command in a terminal
+    ```
+    $ python --version
+    Python 2.7.10
+    ```

     3. **Set up your Lambda function role.**  If you haven't done this before, we have a [detailed walkthrough for setting up your first role for Lambda](Lambda-Role.md).
 If you have done this before, you only need to set an **Existing role**.